-All around the country people instantly recognize the golden arches on McDonald’s® signs, and immediately identify Volkswagen’s®, Wal-Mart’s®, and even Ben and Jerry’s® signs.
-By following a few easy tips, your business’ sign can become highly visible and recognizable, and promote your business more than you may realize.
+All around the country people instantly recognize the golden arches on McDonald’s® signs, and immediately identify Volkswagen’s®, Wall-Mart’s®, and even Ben and Jerry’s® signs.
+By following a few easy tips, your business’ sign can become highly visible and recognizable.
+Moreover promote your business more than you may realize.

 According to experts at the Outdoor Advertising Association of America (OAAA), signs are a terrific way to reach consumers on the go.
-The organization adds that case studies continually show that signs increase awareness, influence purchasing, and sell products.
+In addition case studies continually show that signs increase awareness, influence purchasing, and sell products.

 To maximize the power of signs, experts recommend following these design guidelines: